semgrep/semgrep-docs/docs/writing-rules/rule-ideas.md

 1. What vulnerability classes from bug bounty submissions reoccur (or appear in different places of the codebase)?
 1. Are there eng / perf patterns?
 Consistent exception handlers?
 1. What issues were caused by misconfigurations in Infrastructure-as-Code files (JSON)?
-1. What are some “invariants” that should hold about your code - things that should always or never be true (e.g. every admin route checks if user is admin)?
+1. What are some “invariants” that should hold about your code - things that should always or never be true (e.g.for examplery admin route checks if user is admin)?
 1. What methods/APIs are deprecated and you’re trying to move away from?